179D – Energy-Efficient Commercial Buildings Deduction

 Additionally, for businesses that are seeking 179D based on work performed on government-owned buildings, these companies are required to secure an allocation letter that allows the government entity to transfer the benefit to the taxpayer.
 At alliantgroup, we employ a Government Relations Department fully devoted to securing the allocation letter for our clients.
 Click here for more information.

-For more information on the Energy-Efficient Commercial Building Deduction (179D), please complete the form below to contact alliantgroup.
+For more information on the Energy-Efficient Commercial Buildings Deduction (179D), please complete the form below to contact alliantgroup.

 For immediate assistance, contact Linda McCluskey